granthale/wip-book/content/example.md

 ---
 title: example
 ---
-Here is an example page linked to in Quartz
+Here is an example page linked to in Quartz!